 When changes must be in writing

-If you’re an employee and the changes affect your written statement, you can ask your employer to provide an updated copy.
+If you’re an employee and the changes affect your written document, you can ask your employer to provide an updated copy.
 They must provide this within a month of the changes being made.

 Asking for changes to your contract

 If you want to make small changes to your role or employment terms and conditions, you need to get agreement from your employer first.

 - talk openly about why you need the changes

 - consider your employer’s point of view and why the changes might not be suitable

 - think about any compromises you could make